FOMO in Trading: How Fear of Missing Out Destroys Accounts

 7 Proven Strategies to Beat FOMO in Your Trading

-These aren’t platitudes.
-These are specific, practical tools our team uses — and that we’ve seen work for hundreds of traders.
+These aren't platitudes.
+These are specific, practical tools this guide uses — and that research and trader accounts show work for hundreds of traders.

 1. The Watchlist-Only Rule